LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaAsync.md

 }
 ```

-> **Note:** `Async { }` is an helper method building an `AsyncResult` from a `Promise[Result]`.
+> **Note:** `Async { }` is an helper method that builds an `AsyncResult` from a `Promise[Result]`.

-## Handling timeout
+## Handling time-outs

-It is often useful to handle timeout properly to avoid to let the Web browser blocked waiting if something goes wrong.
-You can easily compose promise with promise timeout to handle these cases:
+It is often useful to handle time-outs properly, to avoid having the web browser block and wait if something goes wrong.
+You can easily compose a promise with a promise timeout to handle these cases:

 ```
 def index = Action {